konnerhorton/bedrock-ge/README.md

 - If you would like to contribute code, AWESOME! 💖
   Please create an issue for what you'd like to contribute.
 If you don't know how to get started, please indicate this in your issue, and we'll help you out.

+## 🤔 Things to Consider

+### GIS Data, Projected vs Geodetic CRS's and Heights / Elevations

+Ground investigation data is initially measured in Easting, Northing, z-coordinate, i.e. in a projected Coordinate Reference System (CRS).

+If you want your ground investigation data to go into a GIS database, all GIS geometry needs to use the same CRS.

+Therefore, if you are dealing with GI data collected using different projected CRS's, you'll have to convert the Easting, Northing, z-coordinates to global longitude, latitude, ellipsoidal height coordinates in a geodetic CRS. ([Further reading](https://clover-animantarx-a3a.notion.site/Geomatics-36dfece2dece4358b44c44d08c9cded6))

+Please start a [discussion](https://github.com/orgs/bedrock-gi/discussions) or create an issue if want to be able to put data that were collected in different projected CRS's into a single GIS database.
+This is pretty easy with [`geopandas`](https://geopandas.org/en/stable/) / [`pyproj`](https://pyproj4.github.io/pyproj/stable/) transformations, but hasn't been necessary yet.

 ## ✍️ Author